 Over the past two decades, China has seen a monumental surge in soybean imports.
 By 2030, China is expected to consume 72 million tonnes of soybeans from overseas – more than one-quarter of the world’s total soybean production today.

 The impact, environmentalists fear, is greater pressure on uncultivated forested land in Brazil, the world’s second largest soybean producer after the United States and a major exporter to China.
 In 2011, more than 67% of Brazil’s soybean exports were sent to China.
 By no coincidence, the South American country is now emerging as a major focus of investment for China’s expanding agribusinesses.

 Inside China, the country is fast approaching the limit of its own available farmland resources – the so-called “red line” for food security of 120 million hectares of arable land, set by the government.
-China’s solution, according to Deborah Brautigam, a professor at American University and senior research fellow at the International Food Policy Research Institute, has been to import cheaper agriculture commodities like soybeans and maize while saving its farmland for higher-value exports like fish and vegetables.
+China’s solution, according to Deborah Brautigam, senior research fellow at the International Food Policy Research Institute, has been to import cheaper agriculture commodities like soybeans and maize while saving its farmland for higher-value exports like fish and vegetables.

 The other force driving the rise in soybean and maize imports is a corresponding rise in meat consumption in China.
 Increasingly that meat is coming from large-scale commercial farms -– not small-scale or household farmers -– and dependent on animal feed rather than food waste.

 In a detailed assessment of likely trends for Chinese agriculture in 2030, Laixiang Sun, professor at the School of Oriental and African Studies in London, says he expects to see pig and poultry numbers in intensive farms increase by “at least 2.5 times between 2000 and 2030”.
 This type of intensive livestock farming relies on cheap agricultural crops.